 Are you a World Schooling family, or have you always wanted to try it?
 Join Suzi, Rich, Maria and James on the World Schooling adventure of a lifetime in the fabulous Galapagos Islands.

-For eight weeks this Autumn, between Saturday 16th October 2021 and Friday 10th of December 2021, Toucanto World Schooling Global Community has secured an exciting venue on the Island of Santa Cruz, Galapagos Islands, and is inviting World Schoolers the opportunity to join us at incredibly competitive rates.
+For four weeks this Autumn, between Friday 19th November 2021 and Saturday 18th of December 2021, Toucanto World Schooling Global Community has secured an exciting venue on the Island of Santa Cruz, Galapagos Islands, and is inviting World Schoolers the opportunity to join us at incredibly competitive rates.

 - Important Info.